wso2/msf4j/samples/security/README.md

 # Security Sample

-This sample shows how to secure microservices deployed on WSO2 MSS using OAuth2.
+This sample shows how to secure microservices deployed on WSO2 MSF4J using OAuth2.

 ## Setting up the Authorization Server.